skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They rest for the night.
 Beck decides to take a job on the docks, working on the ship being built there.

 > Yeah.
-We're up to three NPCs traveling with the party: Becl, Endo,
+We're up to three NPCs traveling with the party: Beck, Endo,
 > and Garret.
 It's getting crowded.
 So, I make up an excuse and park
 > Beck here in Telwin Port.
 Actually, this makes a lot of sense for
 > him.